- Home >

 Windsor Castle – Official Residence

-Windsor Castle, an official residence of the Queen and also the location of St George’s Chapel where Prince Harry and Meghan Markle got married.
+Windsor Castle, an official residence of the King and also the location of St George’s Chapel where Queen Elizabeth II and Prince Philip were laid to rest.
 This popular royal attraction is open all year round, and is located just outside of London.
-From 7 July until 26 September 2022, a special exhibition will be on display called Platinum Jubliee: The Queen’s Coronation.

 Different ways to visit: